charlie2019370/charlie2019370.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a B.S. student at Yonsei University, majoring in Computer Science.

 ## Research Interests